 Referrizer, LLC Reports Y-O-Y Quarterly Revenue Growth of 41% and Annual TTM Revenue Growth of 52% to $3,090,420

-CORAL SPRINGS, FL., July 26, 2022 /PRNewswire/ -- Referrizer, LLC, the world's most advanced marketing automation platform for local businesses today reported its financial results for the quarter and trailing twelve months "TTM" June 30, 2022.
+CORAL SPRINGS, Fla., July 26, 2022 /PRNewswire/ -- Referrizer, LLC, the world's most advanced marketing automation platform for local businesses today reported its financial results for the quarter and trailing twelve months "TTM" June 30, 2022.
 The company reported year-over-year 41% revenue growth and annual TTM revenue growth of 52% from 2021 to 2022.

 Second Quarter 2022 Compared to Second Quarter 2021: